sachua/ndsc2019/README.md

 TfidfVectorizer was used to convert text data into word frequency vectors during data preparation.

-We tried using multi-input neural networks with both image and text inputs but led to decrease in out accuracy.
+We tried using multi-input neural networks with both image and text inputs but led to decrease in our accuracy.

 ## What could have been done better?